Luke Forsyth

 Luke Forsyth is a Principal in Hall Payne’s Sydney office.
 He practises in the firm’s industrial relations and employment law teams.
 Since 2014 Luke has been consistently recognised as one of Australia’s leading employment lawyers by his peers in the Doyle’s Guide.

-Luke brings 21 years' experience to his work.
+Luke brings 21 years of experience to his work.
 He acts for a large range of clients, from senior executives of listed corporations to unions and their members across the country.

 Luke is an experienced litigator, acting for clients in Federal and State Courts and tribunals.
 He specialises in advising on matters of: